oxygine/oxygine-framework/readme.md

+**oxygine-framework/readme** folder has insructions how to build and run oxygine on different platforms.

 # Oxygine is C++ engine for 2d mobile games.
 One more shell around OpenGL/D3D API you would say?
 No, this is a set of classes and tools to create a game according to your requirements.